RikHenson/AgeingHRF/README.md

     https://camcan-archive.mrc-cbu.cam.ac.uk/dataaccess/

-    Specifically, select the "preproc_fMRI_Smooth" images that have been realigned, slice-time corrected and DARTEL normalised (see above website for more details).
+    Specifically, select the "preproc_fMRI_DARTEL" images that have been realigned, slice-time corrected and DARTEL normalised (see above website for more details).

     Note these are large files, and include images from two other runs (Rest and Movie) that you can delete.

-Some "derived" data available in folders of this repository (which need unzipping once uploaded):
+Some "derived" data available in folders of this repository:

     "Onsets" (BIDS events files)
     "Confounds" (realignment parameters and CSF/WM timeseries)
     "ROI_data" (some mask images, example SPM.mat file, external measurements like MEG, updated canonical HRF)

+(some files in these folders need unzipping once uploaded - see README.txt within each folder).

 You need Matlab installed (www.mathworks.com; the present scripts used MATLAB Version 9.9.0.1495850 (R2020b) Update 1), and then download